ReyAnthony/G--/README.md

 ```

-# The meanest fizzBuzz test ever (If you ever ask me FizzBuzz for a job interview, I WILL WALK OUT OF IT) :
+# The meanest fizzBuzz test ever (please stop asking me this in interviews...)
 ```
 (%%
     (function isFizz num